specialcanadian/SD_Auto_Driver_Install/README.md

 # SD_Auto_Driver_Install
-This project automatically navigates to NVIDIA’s downloads page, and gets the newest GeForce driver.
-After downloading, the script then moves the GeForce file to a specified folder, for ease of access by newly built computers in need of driver updates.
+This project uses Selenium to automatically find and download the newest NVIDIA drivers.
+After downloading, the script then moves the driver file to a specified folder.

+The main use case is to always have the newest NVIDIA driver on a local server, so that it is easy to access it from a newly built computer connected to the same network.